weygoldt/ChirpCNN/README.md

 ![current detector](assets/detection_.png)

-The black markers are the points were my detector found a chirp.
+The black markers are the points were the detector found a chirp.
 So what the current implementation solves, is reliable detection (on simulated data) but assignment is still an issue.
 As seen on the plot, when frequency bands are close to each other, one chirp is often detected on two frequency bands.
 I might be able so solve with an algorithmic approach, similarly to the non-cnn chirp detector.

 **UPDATE:** The chirps that are falsely detected twice for different fish can be sorted by the probability the network computes for each chirp.
 Simply only accepting the chirp with the highest probability in a given time window (currently 20 ms) completely resolves the issue of duplicates on the current test snippet.